-The general breeding goal in modern viticulture is to produce grape varieties with certain positive, desired characteristics and features.
-New grape varieties with better or, in some cases, completely new characteristics can only be produced by generative (sexual) cross-breeding: two grape varieties with desired parental characteristics are crossed with each other and from the seedlings grown, those plants are selected which best match the desired ideal variety.
-In maintenance breeding, existing varieties with degenerative or viral symptoms are improved by selecting the most vigorous, fertile and healthy vines.
-These healthy and virus-free individual vines are then propagated in masses by vegetative (asexual) means, while the degenerated, infertile vines in the vineyard are eliminated and replaced by the multiplied healthy clones of top quality(clone breeding).
+The general breeding objective in modern viticulture is to produce grape varieties with certain positive, desired characteristics and traits.
+New grapevine varieties with better or, in some cases, completely new characteristics can only be produced by generative (sexual) cross-breeding: In this process, two grapevine varieties with desirable parental characteristics are crossed with each other and those plants that best correspond to the desired ideal variety are selected from the seedlings grown.
+In conservation breeding, existing stocks of varieties with degenerative or viral symptoms are improved by selecting the most vigorous, fertile and healthy vines.
+These healthy and virus-free individual vines are then propagated en masse by vegetative (asexual) means, while the degenerated, infertile vines are eliminated in the vineyard and replaced by the multiplied healthy clones of top quality(clone breeding).